 By fostering healthy attachments, you will be able to re-wire your attachment styles, and create safe, secure, and supportive relationships.
 If you can develop these types of relationships with others, you can also foster empathy, esteem, and efficacy within yourself, or vice-versa, depending on your unique process.

 It is extremely important to me that I operate from an evidence-based and empirically supported position.
-The four approaches outlined above are supported by evidence through research and scholarly dialogue, as is the application of one theory, such as attachment, to another model, such as CBT.
+The approaches outlined above are supported by evidence through research and scholarly dialogue, as is the application of one theory, such as attachment, to another model, such as CBT.
 Both AAT and attachment-theory are supported by literature as effective means in which to enhance more traditional models of therapy, such as PCT and CBT.

 I draw from empirically supported treatments in order to address specific symptoms, but do not rely on these exclusively, as there is evidence to support alternative process outcomes as well.
 Psychology research struggles to identify preference for any one model over another.